 Dubai is stroller-friendly for the most part.
 If you are transitting between taxis to shopping malls and resorts, you will find smooth surfaces and plenty of space.
-You’ll probably prefer a stroller than a carrier for your toddlers in the heat.
+You’ll probably prefer a stroller to a carrier for your toddlers in the heat.

-If you are out and about in some of Dubai’s older parts you may find inconsistencies in the footpaths and rough surfaces.
+If you are out and about in some of Dubai’s older parts, you may find inconsistencies in the footpaths and rough surfaces.
 On the whole, the city is well-equipped for strollers.

 Using the Metro in Dubai with Toddlers

 As we mentioned, there is a reasonably good Metro system for tourists.
 It doesn’t cover the whole city but does cover many of the most popular family attractions so you may want to integrate using the Metro into your travel plans.

 Children under 5 years old do not need the metro “Nol” card.
 Our biggest word of advice would be to not attempt taking the Metro with toddlers and small children during peak commuter times or large events; it can be very busy and overwhelming.
 If you are taking a stroller, make sure it’s collapsible.